-I can only recommend to stay as flexible as possible in terms of your travel destinations.
+I can only recommend staying as flexible as possible in terms of your travel destinations.
 You will probably have a few countries in mind where you want to go.
 But being able to decide on the go where to travel to next is usually the best way to do it.

 The reason why you should think about this question anyway is of organizational nature.
 Some countries have strict visa policies and it can take a while to get it granted.
-Others require you to have certain vaccinations, for example yellow fever, upon entering.
+Others require you to have certain vaccinations, for example, yellow fever, upon entering.

 Another point to consider is the internet.
-Sure enough, you can travel to a country with poor WIFI connection.
+Sure enough, you can travel to a country with a poor WIFI connection.
 But you shouldn’t necessarily go there when you have plenty of work scheduled or else your employer or clients won’t be too happy about it.

 12. How long do you want to spend in each country?

 First of all, this is again important for your visa.
-Many countries give you 30- or 90-day tourist visa.
+Many countries give you a 30- or 90-day tourist visa.
 Visa runs (leaving the country for a day or two and enter it again with a new visa) are not always allowed.

 Many newbie digital nomads also tend to move places quite frequently, like every couple of days or weeks.
 While this might be ok for a while, you will soon get tired of it and lack productivity.
 Give yourself time to adjust to a new environment.
 Settle for a few months so you have enough time to explore the region and get your work done without stressing out.

 Do you want to stay in cheap backpackers, go for fancy hotels or find a nice apartment to stay?
 Do you prefer eating out every day or do you rather want to prepare your own meals?
 Long-distance buses or flights?

 Of course, you can decide this based upon each situation.
 Just keep in mind that this will have an impact on the money you are going to spend (so you will need more savings) and on your productivity.